 1. Dry Brush

-I love dry brushing.
 Dry brushing is by far my favorite part in my skincare routine because it’s yielded the most results long term!
 I started dry brushing daily back in college and have done so every morning before a shower.
-It only takes about 2 minutes but the benefits are incredible!
-I, like so many of us women have/had cellulite on the back of my thighs, which was incredibly irritating, but when I started dry brushing I noticed improvements in my skin tone and overtime no more cellulite (that of course coupled with increased muscle tone and composition).
+It only takes about 2 minutes and it feels great.

 - Start by mini-circular motions on the chest, above the heart stimulating the vessels and drainage points for lymph.